Supabase RLS

 Get your Supabase RLS reviewed before user data leaks through the wrong policies

 Row Level Security decides who is allowed to see which row.
 A single overly broad policy is enough for users to read other users' data.
-As a Supabase security audit, Veriploy reviews your Supabase RLS across tables, auth, storage and edge functions and keeps it under ongoing technical oversight afterwards, instead of stopping at a one-off look.
+As a Supabase security audit by Veriploy, I review your Supabase RLS across tables, auth, storage and edge functions and keep it under ongoing technical oversight afterwards, instead of stopping at a one-off look.

 View packages